hphelion/documentation/cloudos/prepare.glossary.md

 :     An open-source cloud computing operating system.

 ###Operational Dashboard### {#Operational-Dashboard}
-:    The HP Cloud OS Operational Dashboard is used to install, set up, configure, and stand up a cloud environment See also [Administration Dashboard](#Administration-Dashboard), which is used to manage the cloud that you created.
+:    The HP Helion Cloud OS Operational Dashboard is used to install, set up, configure, and stand up a cloud environment See also [Administration Dashboard](#Administration-Dashboard), which is used to manage the cloud that you created.

 ## P